fleetdm/fleet/docs/1-Using-Fleet/FAQ.md

 There is no option in the Fleet UI for disabling password-based authentication.
 However, users that have SSO enabled in Fleet will not be able to log in via password-based authentication.

-If a user has SSO enabled, the Login page in the Fleet UI does displays the “Username” and “Password” fields but on attempted password-based login, this user will receive an “Authentication failed” message.
+If a user has SSO enabled, the Login page in the Fleet UI does displays the “Email” and “Password” fields but on attempted password-based login, this user will receive an “Authentication failed” message.

 ## Where are my query results?